This page contains the answers to a few questions that we receive often. As more questions are asked, this page may be updated.

 To request an account, follow the instructions and answer the questions on our Requesting an Account Page.
 We will reach out to you once your account is created, or if we have any questions for you.

 If you have a new computer, or want to add keys for additional computers that you use, you can add your own key on our web portal.
-Log in with your credentials (for MIT and other educational institutions this is the middle option when you go to https://txe1-portal.mit.edu) and then click on the “sshkeys” link.
+Instructions on how to generate a new ssh key and add it to your account are on our Account Request Page.
+In summary, log in with your credentials (for MIT and other educational institutions this is the middle option when you go to https://txe1-portal.mit.edu) and then click on the “sshkeys” link.
 Scroll to the bottom and paste your key in the box.
-See our Web Portal page for more information, including how to log in.

 How much storage do I have for my account?